What Are Enforcers In Hockey?

 What is the sports documentary Ice Guardians?

 The sports documentary Ice Guardians can be found on Netflix and dives into the controversial position of enforcers.
 In this documentary, you are able to watch encounters and interviews with some of the more famous enforcers of the National Hockey League.
 Viewers are able to watch and understand the physical and psychological effects this position had on these players.
-If you want to learn about enforcers in the NHL, watch this documentary.

 Why do some professional players want to keep the enforcer role?